Have you ever felt so overwhelmed by everything you think you’re supposed to do that you decide to take a nap instead of even trying?

 Bonus: Doing squats as suggested can help not only with your form, but also help you target your glutes.
 That’s a good thing. 🙂

 Looking for a challenge to keep you on track during the holidays?
 Check out this one, which you can do almost anywhere if you have some basic equipment.
 It is designed to burn calories while also building strength and boosting energy.
-(Click the pic to see a larger version, and to get back here, click your browser’s “back” button.)
+(Right click the pic above to save it.)

 For the cardio, you can hop the treadmill, take a walk, ride a bike, or even do an exercise video.
 Take a class at the gym.
 Your choice!
 Have fun … and happy holidays.